NadiDami/CrowdHailer.github.io/_drafts/ddd/form-objects.md

 # {% endhighlight %}
 ```

-To be able to access the original input and reason for failure in coercing input, I make the form methods accept a block to be called if the coercion fails.
+To be able to access the original input and the reason for failure during coercing input, I make the form methods accept a block to be called if the coercion fails.
 It is passed the original value and the error that would have been raised if no block was given.
 This allows me to access the details about the failure and still raise exceptions in code that does not know how to handle bad data.

 ```rb
 # {% highlight ruby %}